-It's suggested that increased ambient temperatures tend to increase aggressive behavior in humans.
-There is no generally agreed explanation.
+It's often suggested that increased ambient temperatures tend to increase aggressive behavior in humans.
+There is, however, no generally agreed explanation for the phenomenon.

 A BBC 'Fact Check' feature (July 2018) lists various studies that confirm that there tend to be more reports of violent crime as the temperature rises.